travis-ci/docs-travis-ci-com/user/billing-overview.md

 #### Partner Queue Solution

 Partner Queue Solution is a solution for infrastructure sponsored by our Partners with OSS in mind which can be used completely for free.
-Currently it includes:
+Currently, it includes:

 - IBM CPU builds in IBM Cloud (sponsored by IBM)
 - ARM64 CPU builds in Equinix Metal (former Packet) infrastructure (sponsored by ARM)

-This is still available only to Open Source Software repositories.
+This is available only to Open Source Software repositories.

-In order to run a job using Partner Queue Solution, use following `.travis.yml` tags in your public repository:
+In order to run a job using Partner Queue Solution, use the following `.travis.yml` tags in your public repository:

 ```yaml
 os: linux